 I believe that the more people that get to explore this beautiful landscape for themselves, the stronger the movement to protect it will grow.
 That’s why I’m encouraging you, keen hikers to go and explore (respectfully), the Tarkine Rainforest.

 Since Takanya is largely managed by Tasmania’s Forestry industry (logging), there are not many well-known or well-established hiking trails.
-However, I have covered a few in the long article linked below.
+However, I have covered a few my comprehensive guide to the Tarkine Drive.
 Some of my favourites include the Trowutta Arch walk, Lake Chrisholm and the Milkshake Hills.

 23. Styx Tall Trees Walk